-Result (With what result ?)
-I was so tired last night that I fell asleep at dinner.
-She talks so softly that the other students cannot hear her.
-It was such an easy test that most of the students got A's.
-He is taking so many classes that he has no time to sleep.
+Purpose (For what purpose?) so that Many people emigrate so that their children can have a better life. in order that Many people emigrate in order that their children can have a better life.
+Result (With what result?)
+These so + adjective + that I was so tired last night that I fell asleep at dinner. clauses are used so + adverb + that She talks so softly that the other students cannot hear her. to indicate the result such a(n) + noun + that It was such an easy test that most of the students got A's. of something. so much/many/ little/few + noun + that He is taking so many classes that he has no time to sleep.